dungnotnull/market-trend-portfolio-allocation-agent-skill/README.md

 ## How it works

 The skill is a **markdown harness** (`skills/main.md`) that orchestrates sub-skills in a fixed, gated order.
-Each stage emits a structured JSON-shaped payload carrying `stage`, `status`, `certainty`, and `limitations`, and downstream stages consume ? but never mutate ? upstream payloads.
+Each stage emits a structured JSON-shaped payload carrying `stage`, `status`, `certainty`, and `limitations`, and downstream stages consume, but never mutate, upstream payloads.

 ```
 user request